boxcolli/cf-worker-starter/README.md

 ### Staging

-There is 'pro' environment along with the default environment.
-Each time you add an element in `wrangler.toml`, you should configure both.
+There are two environments: default and 'pro'.
+Each time you add an element in `wrangler.toml`, you should configure both, like below:
 ```toml
 # /wrangler.toml
 ...